-- Design roofscapes for outdoor amenity areas whenever possible, with orientation towards hillside and ocean views. - ii.
+- i.
+Design roofscapes for outdoor amenity areas whenever possible, with orientation towards hillside and ocean views. - ii.
 Design roof surfaces to reduce the urban heat-island effect through the use of high-albedo roofing materials and planting.
 Consider living roofs where possible and when visible and accessible for maintenance.

 - i.
 Design buildings with active and engaging ground floors that showcase functional workspace. - ii.
 Provide opportunities for flexible and diverse building typologies and light industrial uses at grade. - iii.
 Design architecturally integrated, high quality awnings and canopies along all pedestrian routes.
 On long frontages, ensure some variety in form, and/ or the ability for tenants to vary the awning.
-Transparent or translucent glazed canopies that permit the passage of light are encouraged.
+Transparent or translucent glazed canopies that permit the passage of light are encouraged. - iv.
+Incorporate 'Bear Smart' techniques to reduce the likelihood of bear-human conflicts, e.g. providing for secure garbage units and landscaping with non-fruit bearing trees, among others.

-- iv.
-Prioritize the use of native and climate adaptive plants in landscaping. - v.
-Design landscapes to support native pollinators (i.e. native flowering plants, composted mulch/incorporate logs) and migratory song birds (i.e. include coniferous trees for refuge; include plants with persistent fruits in winter; and, design plant areas so that they have multiple layers of foliage (ex. ground cover, shrub layer and trees)). - vi.
+- v.
+Prioritize the use of native and climate adaptive plants in landscaping. - vi.
+Design landscapes to support native pollinators (i.e. native flowering plants, composted mulch/incorporate logs) and migratory song birds (i.e. include coniferous trees for refuge; include plants with persistent fruits in winter; and, design plant areas so that they have multiple layers of foliage (ex. ground cover, shrub layer and trees)). - vii.
 Reduce the urban heat island effect by incorporating trees with significant tree canopy to shade areas of paving.
-Where space is limited, provide columnar tree species. - vii.
+Where space is limited, provide columnar tree species. - viii.
 Plant all non-paved areas with sod, ground cover, perennials, shrubs or trees.
 Large expanses of rock and gravel are discouraged.
-Though, strategic use of river rock in raingardens, and under building overhangs is acceptable. - viii.
+Though, strategic use of river rock in raingardens, and under building overhangs is acceptable. - ix.
 Planted/garden areas are to be finished with composted bark mulch.